AwesomeuncleB/AwesomeuncleB/README.md

 ### Data Science/ Machine Learning | IoT |

 Hi there!
 I'm Bello, a Data Scientist from the vibrant city of Kaduna, Nigeria.
-I have over 3 years of experience in the field, currently working at iT central.
+I have over 3 years of experience in the field.

 My expertise lies in: